ThiernoAmirouDiallo/JWT_SpringSecurity/README.md

-## Spring Secutiry with JWT and docker containerization
+## Spring Secutiry with JWT and docker containerization & Jenkins
 This project is a demo of spring security with jwt and docker containerization with docker

 It's based on